-DO NOT use special characters, numberedor bulleted lists copied from Word, 'see above,' or N/A as this may delay the submission or approval of your plan. ([count] of 7500 maximum characters used)

-The District continues to add additional staff and student support in the areas of social-emotional learning and academic intervention.
+DO NOT use special characters, numberedor bulleted lists copied from Word, 'see above,' or N/A as this may delay the submission or approval of your plan. ([count] of 7500 maximum characters used) The District continues to add additional staff and student support in the areas of social-emotional learning and academic intervention.
 The data also indicated that the District needed to continue to work on math skills across the District.
 The District MTSS Team has created structures for curriculum and intervention implementation at Tiers 1 and 2, and the district will implement Tier 2 structures and process in grades K-12 during the 25-26 school year.
-The MTSS Team will create structures for Tier 3 during the 25-26 school year.
 The District SEL Team has adopted an SEL screener and Tier 1 curriculum, and schoolwide teams will continue to create and implement Tier 1 essential practices for SEL and behavior during the 25-26 school year.

-- [1] Title I, Part A, Reference Section 1112(a) (1) - [2] Title I, Part A, Reference Section 1112(a) (1)
+[1] Title I, Part A, Reference Section 1112(a) (1)[2] Title I, Part A, Reference Section 1112(a) (1)

-^{}Required field, applicable for all funding sources
+Required field, applicable for all funding sources

-Needs Assessment Impact Instructions
+Needs Assessment Impact

-Indicate which of the instruments below were used in the LEA needs assessment of --
+1. Indicate which of the instruments below were used in the LEA needs assessment process.

-Α. [1 School and/or district report card(s' ۱
+- A. School and/or district report card(s)

 - B. Five Essentials Survey

-- Student achievement data (disaggregated by student groups)
+- C. Student achievement data (disaggregated by student groups)

-- D.

-Current recruitment and retention efforts and effectiveness data
+- D. Current recruitment and retention efforts and effectiveness data

 - E. Professional development plan(s)

 - F. School improvement plan(s)

 - G. ESSA site based expenditure data

 - H. ED School Climate Survey (EDSCLS)

 - I. CDC School Health Index

 - J. National School Climate Center

 - K. ASCD School Improvement Tool

 - L. Illinois Quality Framework and Supporting Rubric

-- M. 🗸 Other
+- M. 🖌 Other

 List and describe other instruments and/or processes that were used in the needs assessment.
 Our needs assessments through Strategic Planning and MTSS.